legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 # Disclaimer

+This is perhaps the most ambitious piece of public writing I have ever undertaken.
 Any errors in representing the work and views of others are mine alone.

+# P.S.

-**P.S.** I still plan to finish [the game I was working on](https://legobridge.github.io/codename-wildberry/) - it has just taken a backseat in favor of upskilling for a couple of months.
+I still plan to finish [the game I was working on](https://legobridge.github.io/codename-wildberry/) - it has just taken a backseat in favor of upskilling for a couple of months.